 “I just wanted to be sure of you.”

-In a good relationship, you reach out and are sure of your partner.
-A warning sign of a bad relationship is that you aren’t sure of your husband or boyfriend…or when you reach out he isn’t even there.
-If you can’t say, “I just wanted to be sure of you” to him, then you can’t be honest.
-And that is a warning sign.
+In a good relationship, you reach out and are sure of your boyfriend.
+If your boyfriend isn’t there when you reach out physically or emotionally — or, worse, if your boyfriend is treating you bad — then you need to re-evaluate your relationship.
+If you can’t say, “I just wanted to be sure of you” to your boyfriend, then you can’t be honest.
+And that is a warning sign of a bad relationship.

 10 Warning Signs of Bad Relationships